 STAY IN MATALA: Check this article to discover the best places to stay in Matala and the nearby villages.

 Many people visiting Crete make up their minds to discover the legendary Matala Beach in the region of Heraklion.
-It doesn’t really matter if you arrive at Heraklion port or airport, it’s quite simple to get to Matala from Heraklion with any means of transport you choose.
+It doesn’t matter if you arrive at Heraklion port or airport, it’s quite simple to get to Matala from Heraklion with any means of transport you choose.

 You can get there by car (which is my favorite option) but also by bus, taxi, or private transfer.
 While Heraklion is located on the north coast of Crete, Matala is on the opposite side of the island, facing the southern Lybian Sea, yet the trip is quite easy, no matter what travel method you choose.